gbudjeakp/friend-ranker/README.md

 `yarn start`

 to start up the react side of things.
 The project will be done in TypeScript so keep that in mind.
-I'll be adding the UI/UX mocks to the front-end side of things once everything is figured out.
+I'll be adding the UI/UX mocks to the front-end side of things once everything is figured out well maybe not when everything is figured out maybe just bits by bits.

 # For Back-End Development
 After some consideration and planning, there'll be no backend here (Sort of a no backend).
 The application will be a severless on hosted on GCP and running with cloud functions.